oladelemi/oladelemi/app/data/about.md

 #### Intro

 I go by \{Abdulateef\|Lateef\|Teef\}.
 That's like three different versions of my name i acknowledge so far.
-I am a Software Developer, Cyber Security specialist, Data Scientist, by Day and a Freelancer by Night!
+I am a Software Developer, Data Scientist by Day and a Freelancer by Night!

 <br/>
 <br/>